Business Directory Software or WordPress?

 You may find some inspiration if you read it.

-A foundation built on technological ideals that do not reflect the needs of the projects long and short-term goals
+A foundation built on a directory software that does not reflect the needs of the projects long and short-term goals

 Choosing the wrong technology can cause you to waste a large amount of valuable time, money, and effort.